Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 `--randSkins` randomizes the skin color of bots.
 Default: `false`

-`--hat` changes the hat (ID) that will be bought/equipped when enough gold is reached.
+`--hat` changes the hat via ID, name, or keyword, that will be bought/equipped when enough gold is reached.
 You can find each hat's ID online, and soon in the Tampermonkey script.
 Default: none

 ### Probing